The best deals on affordable tech from Apple to Samsung for everyone on your list

 Samsung T7 2TB Portable SSD: 30% off

 This portable solid-state drive comes with plenty of space for your files.
-It’s available in red, gray or blue.
+It’s available in red, gray. blue.

 Sold by Amazon